Podlesny’s FG lifts Georgia past Cincinnati in Peach Bowl

 UP NEXT

 Cincinnati: Ridder, a junior, is expected to announce his plans for 2021, a decision which could shape the Bearcats’ offseason.
-The Bearcats are scheduled to open their 2021 season on Sept.
+The Bearcats are scheduled to open next season on Sept.
 4 against Miami of Ohio.

 Georgia: The Bulldogs, who are expected to return most of their top skill position players on offense, will open their 2021 season with a high-profile game against Clemson in Charlotte, North Carolina.